October 31st, 2024

 But she also reckoned the vote was the great equaliser and that still remains the case, as long as having the right exercise one's suffrage can be done so in a free and uninfluenced manner.

-Events in Georgia-the state-where Donald Trump asked an official in 2020 to find him enough votes to win, have set the scene for what looks likely to have been a rigged election in Georgia- the country- this year.
+Foreign policy experts have suggested events in Georgia-the state-where Donald Trump asked an official in 2020 to find him enough votes to win, have set the scene for what looks likely to have been a rigged election in Georgia- the country- in 2024.

-All of this goes to show that what happens in the most powerful democracy matters all over the world.
+All of this goes to show that what happens in the most powerful democracy - the United States- matters all over the world.